-In a perfect world, thought suppression would leave a person with no traces of their unwanted thoughts.
+In a perfect world, thought suppression or emotional suppression would leave a person with no traces of their unwanted thoughts.

-In 1987, Wegner et al conducted an experiment in which participants were told to either suppress or express thoughts about a white bear while thinking aloud what passes their minds.
+In 1987, Wegner et al. conducted a psychological research in which participants were told to either suppress or express thoughts about a white bear while thinking aloud about what passed their minds.

 In the second part of the experiment, participants were told to carry out another action different from their previous ones.
-That is, those who performed the suppression task during the first part need to express their thoughts about a while bear in the second part.
-Those who expressed before now suppressed them.
+Those who performed the suppression task during the first part need to express their thoughts about a white bear in the second part.
+Those who expressed before now suppressed that particular thought.

-It was found that the suppress-then-express group had significantly more thoughts about a white bear than the other group.
+It was found that the suppress-then-express group had significantly more thoughts about a white bear than the control group.

-This rebound is also known as the ironic effects or paradoxical effects of suppression2.
+This rebound effect is also known as the ironic process theory, ironic effects, and paradoxical effects of suppression2.

-In lieu of being suppressed, these thoughts became more prevalent, referred to as hyperaccessibility of suppressed thought.
+In lieu of being suppressed, these thoughts became more prevalent, referred to as hyper-accessibility of the suppressed item.

-It seems the more a person consciously tries to suppress a thought, the more the unwanted thoughts return to their mind.
+It seems the more a person consciously tries to suppress a thought, the more the suppressed thought returns to their mind.

 Suppression-related effects fall into three categories3:

-- After a period of suppression, target thoughts are more likely to occur.
+- After a period of mental suppression, target thoughts are more likely to occur.

 - Immediately following suppression, target thoughts surge.

-- During suppression, intrusions of target thoughts intensify.
+- During suppression, unwanted intrusions of target thoughts intensify.

 Suppressing a thought initiates two cognitive processes, one controlled and one automatic.

 The first step is to search for a distraction to avoid unwanted thoughts.
-This controlled process is conscious and it expends cognitive resources to keep the found distraction in the conscious mind.
+This mental process is a conscious process.
+It uses cognitive resources to keep the found distraction in the stream of consciousness.
 Whenever the person needs to avoid thinking of the thought, this cognitive process is initiated to distract the person.